 Career Planning Succession Planning 1.
 Career planning is the process or 1.
-Succession planning is the activities offered by an organisation to important process which involves the individuals or its employees to identification of individuals or identify their strength, weaknesses, employees as the possible successors specific goals and the jobs they would to the key or very senior positions in like to occupy.
-Through career an organization which such position planning, the employees, individuals, become vacant.
+Succession planning is the activities offered by an organisation to important process which involves the individuals or its employees to identification of individuals or 1 4 11 identify their strength, weaknesses, employees as the possible successors specific goals and the jobs they would to the law or yery senior positions in specific goals and the jobs they would to the key of very senior positions in like to occupy.
+Through career an organization which such position an organization which such position planning, the employees, individuals, become vacant.
 Thus, in short, identify and implement steps to attain succession planning focuses on the their career goals. identification of vacancies and locating probable successor.
 2. In career planning, an organisation is 2.
-In suggestion planning the feats of 2.
-In career planning, an organisation is 2.
 In succession planning, the focus of concerned with strategic questions of attention is the persons who can career development. occupy the vacant post.
 3. Career Planning is a must for all 3.
 Succession planning is essential for managerial cadres and posts. all those who operate in key functional areas and also for key managerial cadres that are likely to become vacant.
 4. Career Planning's basis is long term 4.
 Succession Planning is usually for till the retirement of the employment 2 to 5 or 2 to 7 years period for an contract. individual but it is a continuous exercise for an organisation.
 5. The important objective of career 5.
 The important objective of planning is to explore the opportunities succession planning is to identify the to enable the individual employees to most suitable, potentially qualified, grow and to develop and also to efficient, skilled and experienced encourage or motivate them for self- employees or individuals to occupy or development. succeed to key positions when they become vacant.